 TC: Working for the outdoor community can also get you discounts on gear!

-To be outside does not mean you have to pack up a vehicle and drive for hours in order to hike or camp.
+Being outside does not mean you have to pack up a vehicle and drive for hours in order to hike or camp.
 Heading to a local park, river, beach, community trail, or sitting on your front lawn will provide a different, but fulfilling experience too.
-At the end of the day, to diversify the outdoors is more than just encouraging more POC to opt outside.
 Choosing to live more sustainability is a collective movement, and when more people are exposed to the beauty of nature, we hope we can all begin to value its natural spaces.
 Then further learn, preserve, and protect it for many years to come.

 Jennifer and Vivian